 Actuarial Science, Bachelor of Science

 An actuary is a business professional who analyzes the financial consequences of risk.
-They interpret statistics to determine probabilities of accidents, sickness, death, and loss of property from theft and natural disasters.
-Actuaries use mathematics, statistics and financial theory to study uncertain future events, especially concerning risk management and insurance programs.
-Actuaries are considered the “financial architects” of the insurance world.
+Actuaries interpret statistics to determine probabilities of accidents, sickness, death, and loss of property from theft, natural disasters and other causes of loss.
+Actuaries use mathematics, statistics and financial theory to study uncertain future events, particularly those that are insurable.
+Actuaries are considered the 'financial architects' of theinsurance world.

-The field is highly competitive and requires students to pass exams that lead to professional certification by the Society of Actuaries, the Casualty Actuarial Society and other international societies.
-Actuaries are in high demand and work for insurance companies, consulting and investment firms, government, employee benefit departments of large corporations, hospitals, and banks.
-The Bureau of Labor Statistics, in its Occupational Outlook Handbook, forecasts a 21 percent increase in the number of actuarial positions by 2018.
-The CareerCast.com rates actuary one of the three best jobs of 2011.
+The field of actuarial science is demanding, rigorous and rewarding.
+Professional certification as an actuary in the United States requires passing one of two examination series; one is administered by the Society of Actuaries (SOA) and the other by the Casualty Actuarial Society (CAS).
+Actuaries are in high demand.
+Most work for insurance companies, consulting and investment firms, government agencies, employee benefit departments of large corporations, hospitals, or banks.
+The Bureau of Labor Statistics, in its Occupational Outlook Handbook, forecasts a 26 percent increase in the number of actuarial positions by 2022.
+The CareerCast.com rates actuary one of the five best jobs of 2014.

 Admission for the Bachelor of Science in Actuarial Science requires demonstration of a high level of mathematical aptitude measured by the applicant's rigor and achievement in advanced courses taken in high school.
 Also, a score of 600 or higher on the mathematical section of the SAT exam is required.

 - For undergraduate admission and transfer, Margarita David (Assistant Director for Admissions) at firstname.lastname@example.org or 718-990-7533.

 - For academic advisement, Alma Rivera (Advisement Coordinator) at email@example.com or 718-990-2736.